openprocurement/openprocurement.contracting.ceasefire/README.md

 The documentation of this project may be built with Sphinx.

+Also there are some diagrams, describing workflow and code structure of the project.
+You can find them in `docs/ceasefire_diagrams.xml` and open them with [draw.io](https://draw.io)

 ### How to build it

 Commands to build the docs: